Creative Testing Framework for Meta Ads (2026): The 5-Pillar System for High-Velocity Iteration

 How do I manage creative fatigue proactively?

-Proactive fatigue management relies on setting up monitoring systems that track leading indicators of decline, such as decreasing CTR and increasing frequency, across your high-spending assets.
-Platforms like Segwise offer automated fatigue detection algorithms that send early warnings based on custom criteria, allowing UA managers to rotate out burnt-out creatives before they significantly impact overall campaign ROAS.
+Track leading indicators of decline, such as falling CTR and rising frequency, across your high-spending assets.
+Segwise offers automated fatigue detection that sends early warnings based on custom criteria (for example, a 20% ROAS decline over 7 days), so UA managers can rotate out burnt-out creatives before they drag down overall ROAS.

 Does the testing framework change when using Advantage+ Campaigns?